 Each of these skills can be used in many different contexts at different levels of complexity.

-Foundational learning is more than basic literacy.
-It encompasses thinking and problem-solving skills, reading and writing, numeracy, and financial literacy, basic proficiency in English as an additional language, health literacy and family literacy.
+Foundational learning opportunities can include skills in thinking and problem-solving, reading and writing, money math and numeracy, basic proficiency in English as an additional language and basic computer skills.

 UNESCO published a working definition of literacy which reflects the emphasis on context and use: ‘Literacy is the ability to identify, understand, interpret, create, communicate and compute, using printed and written materials associated with varying contexts.
 Literacy involves a continuum of learning in enabling individuals to achieve his or her goals, develop his or her knowledge and potential and participate fully in community and wider society.’
 (UNESCO 2005: 21).